-A separation agreement can be ideal if you and your partner split up and want to figure out how to separate your finances but perhaps aren’t yet ready to divorce.
+A separation agreement could prove useful if you and your partner split up and want to record how you’re separating your finances, but perhaps you aren’t yet ready to divorce.

 This article will take you through the basics of separation agreements and why and when you might want to consider one.